-All enrolled students are required to pay a fee to cover the costs associated with materials and administration.
-This is a non-refundable flat fee which is required to be paid when your enrolment is submitted to ensure your enrolment is secured.
-(Note: this fee does not apply to Skills First funded students in 2017).
+All enrolled students are required to pay a fee to cover the costs associated with Resources, Materials and Equipment Hire.
+This is a non-refundable flat fee which is required to be paid when you enrol.

 Some courses may require additional resources, which may be noted on your Statement of Fees – please check prior to enrolling in your chosen course.
 For example, fees charged by some placement organisations to the RTO when students undertake placements.
 Another example is when you have enrolled as online but would like an additional print-based resource, this will incur an additional fee per unit resource of between $15 to $18 (indicative) plus postage and handling.